AllanDotExe/The-Resonator/README.md

 # The-Resonator
+Note: This particular GitHub Repository is used essentially a reupload of this completed Unity Project that initially used Plastic SCM as it's version control too.
-A 72-hour Game Jam project hosted by Murdoch University's CO-OP Game Development Club
+A 72-hour Game Jam project hosted by Murdoch University's CO-OP Game Development Club.

 A small town has been taken over by a unknown evil.